 - Bluish lips or face

-The Centers for Disease Control and Prevention (CDC) urges you to consult your medical provider for any other symptoms that are severe or concerning.
+This list is not all inclusive.
+The CDC urges you to consult your medical provider for any other symptoms that are severe or concerning.

 How are these symptoms different from symptoms of the flu, common cold, or allergies?